 (4) Creation and Disposition of Records.
-PPIRS evaluations must be prepared at the completion of contract performance and annually by the anniversary date of contract award, and, if appropriate, after a significant event on a contract or a change in program management or CO.
-The procurement team should generally prepare the evaluation.
-The evaluations should be shared with the contractor and the contractor permitted to provide written comments.
-Procurement teams should review and resolve contractor's comments, if requested, by the contractor.
-Copies of the evaluation, the contractor's response, and review comments, if any, must be marked as "source selection information" and retained in the contract file.
-A summary of evaluation information must be entered into the PPIRS for future reference.
+FAA CPARS Focal Points are responsible for the registration of all newly awarded contracts for which CPARS will be used.
+For such contracts, PPIRS evaluations must be prepared in CPARS at the completion of contract performance and annually by the anniversary date of contract award, and, if appropriate, after a significant event on a contract or a change in program management or CO.
+An initial report is required if the period of performance is less than one year.
+The evaluation report process, various roles of the FAA and the contractor, and rating areas are detailed in Appendix 3 to this Guidance, AMS Clause 3.10.1-26 "Contractor Performance Assessment Reporting System, and under the CPARS web site.
+Copies of the evaluation, the contractor's response, and review comments, if any, must be marked and treated as "source selection information" and retained in the contract file.
 As use of the PPIRS becomes common throughout FAA, SIRs will need only ask offerors to provide, in the proposal, a list of past contracts they have performed that were similar to the potential contract.
 The need for a section in the proposal on the offeror's past performance may not be necessary.
 Evaluation files from PPIRS Government references will provide much, if not all, of the information necessary to evaluate the offeror on past performance.
 The need for procurement team to conduct extensive interviews with the contract administrators, or conduct other investigations to verify a offeror's past performance should be greatly reduced.
 Because the contractor will have been offered the opportunity to comment on the ratings as they were prepared, further comment in the proposal or during discussions, if held, will usually not be necessary.